VltNovem/ai-scoring-oracle-docs/README.md

 - **Email:** vlt.novem@gmail.com
 - **X (Twitter):** https://x.com/9rd_analytics

-"In the Solana jungle, you are either the Predator or the Meat.
-Choose your Oracle wisely."
+_In the Solana jungle, you are either the Predator or the Meat.
+Choose your Oracle wisely._